theshteves/stevenkneiser.com/blog/links.md

 -->

-### Hard-earned lessons in Environmentalism [coming soon]
+### Hard-earned lessons in Environmentalism

-Coming Soon: rethinking Green™ & notes on ecopragmatism from a lifetime
+> Coming Soon: rethinking Green™ & notes on ecopragmatism from a lifetime

+* Ecomodernism
+* Ecoprgmatism

+Nothing unites people like a common enemy.
+What if there was more than just another person or group to scapegoat?

 <!---
 ### [Hard-earned lessons in Environmentalism](https://e360.yale.edu/features/stewart_brands_strange_trip_whole_earth_to_nuclear_power)